Limit theory for point processes in manifolds: Introduction

-There has been recent interest in the statistical, topological, and geometric properties of high-dimensional non-linear data sets.
-Typically the data sets may be modeled as realizations of i.i.d. random variables $\{Y_i\}_{i=1}^n$ having support on an unknown non-linear manifold $\M$ embedded in $\R^d$.
+There has been recent interest in the statistical, topological and geometric properties of high-dimensional nonlinear data sets.
+Typically the data sets may be modeled as realizations of i.i.d. random variables $\{Y_i\}_{i=1}^n$ having support on an unknown nonlinear manifold $\M$ embedded in $\R^d$.
 Given a sample $\{Y_i\}_{i=1}^n$, whose pairwise distances are given, but whose coordinate representation is not, can one determine geometric characteristics of the manifold, including its intrinsic dimension and volume content?
 Can one recover global properties of the distribution of $\{Y_i\}_{i=1}^n$ such as its intrinsic entropy?
-These properties, as well as graph theoretic functionals such as clique counts in the Vietoris-Rips complex may be studied via the statistics of the form \be \sum_{i =1}^n \xi(Y_i, \{Y_j\}_{j=1}^n), \ee where $\xi( \cdot, \cdot)$ is a real-valued measurable function defined on pairs $(y, \Y)$, where $y \in \Y$ and $\Y \subset \R^d$ is locally finite, with $\xi(y,\Y)$ locally determined in some sense.
+These properties, as well as graph theoretic functionals such as clique counts in the Vietoris--Rips complex may be studied via the statistics of the form